The rehabilitation works on water and sewage pipes allow their condition to last for several decades.

 How is this repair work done?

 Pipe lining is the technique used to repair old and damaged drinking water and sewer lines.
-The work is done quickly.
-The stages are as follows:
+The interventions of a few days, will be done according to a sequence planned over several weeks.
+After each intervention, signs and obstacles will be removed.

 - The line is cleaned and prepared by passing through existing access points such as sewer drains and utility holes.